 How the IKEA VINDRIKTNING hack works

-Besides the Wuhan Cubic PM1006 sensor, there is a small PCB inside the IKEA VINDRIKTNING which gathers data, controls the LEDs, the sensor’s fan, and has a USB-C socket for power.
+Besides the Wuhan Cubic PM1006 sensor, there is a small PCB inside the IKEA VINDRIKTNING which gathers data, controls the LEDs, the sensor's fan, and has a USB-C socket for power.
 Conveniently placed on this PCB are a couple of solder pads to which the ESP8266 board can be connected.
 There are only three cables needed: two for power and one for data.
-Judging by the images in the repository, the inside of the chassis is slightly cramped, and I would therefore recommend nothing larger than a D1 mini ESP8266 board (buy on AliExpress).
+Judging by the images in the repository, the inside of the chassis is slightly cramped, and I would therefore recommend nothing larger than a D1 mini ESP8266 board or one of its many clones.

 Once the board is ready, the power wires need to be connected to 5V and GND on either end, and the data wire to pin D2 on a D1 mini ESP8266 board.
 As ESP8266 boards, such as the D1 mini and its many clones, can be powered by 5V, there is no need for any further components.